altcha-org/wordpress-plugin/README.md

 Read more about ALTCHA: https://github.com/altcha-org/altcha

 Website: https://altcha.org

 WordPress Plugin Directory: https://wordpress.org/plugins/altcha-spam-protection/

+> [!TIP]
+> ALTCHA is now available in the WordPress Plugin Directory.
+You can easily install it directly from your WordPress installation.

 Having troubles?
 Please report in [Issues](https://github.com/altcha-org/wordpress-plugin/issues).

 ## Supported Integrations